Nubescope/reduxable/README.md

-Reduxion removes the boilerplate from Redux.
+Reduxable removes the boilerplate from Redux.

 It's still based on Redux so you should know how it works before start using this library.